HariKumar321/STUDY_RJS_Feedback-App_CP-11/README.md

-In this project, I build a Emoji Feedback App by applying the concepts from the MERN stack framework.
+In this project, I build an Emoji Feedback App by applying the concepts from the MERN stack framework.

 ### Refer to the image below: